arkency/reactjs_koans/README.md

   3. Try to not peek at the test files!
 They contain spoilers.
   4. To run the tests, use `npm run test-es6`.
 To automatically run tests when your code changes, use `npm run watch`.

+## Join our newsletter

+Join our [React.js Kung Fu newsletter](http://eepurl.com/br5PF1) and receive free React.js lessons every know and then.

 ## Story of this project

 <img src="http://blog.arkency.com/assets/images/react-for-rails/cover-fit.png" alt="Rails meets React.js" width="33%" style="margin-right: 3em" align="right" />